Alpha Digamma: History

-In 1890, Baird's Manual of American College Fraternities 4th edition notes that the fraternity was inactive, with the Alpha chapter closing in February 1890.
+In 1890, the 4th edition of Baird's Manual of American College Fraternities notes that the fraternity was inactive, with the Alpha chapter closing in February 1890.
 However, Baird's Manual lists the fraternity as active in its 1898 edition, with the Marietta chapter having initiated 250 members.
 The chapter's hall was in a rented room on Putnam Street.
 In November 1897, Alpha rented rooms on the third floor of the McCulloch Building on Greene Street in Marietta.
 There, the chapter held is annual commencement banquet and dance, with also served as reunions.

 The chapter moved into Schlicher Hall at 110 Front Street on October 1, 1900.
 However, the fraternity was down to one active member in 1902.
 That member reestablished the fraternity, which moved to the third floor of the Register-Leader Building on 211 Second Street.
 Its membership had grown to 300 by 1905.
 In December 1910, the fraternity gave up its rooms in the Register-Leader Building and began meeting at the homes of alumni.

 During the 1915–1916 academic year, Alpha Digamma began investigating a merger with a national fraternity.
 Because Alpha Tau Omega's chapter at Marietta College had been inactive since 1898, Alpha Digamma petitioned to join that fraternity.
 However, the merger was delayed by World War I. Finally, Alpha Digamma merged with Alpha Tau Omega on February 7, 1920, reviving the Beta Rho chapter.
 At the merger ceremony, 54 members of Alpha Digamma became members of Alpha Tau Omega.
 The merger was celebrated by a banquet at the Lafayette Hotel.
 At the time of the merger, Alpha Digamma was known as "the oldest local fraternity west of the Alleghany Mountains".